Sri Lanka Navy: History

-The Beginning and World War II
+The beginning and World War II

 In January 1938 the Ceylon Naval Volunteer Force (CNVF) was created with Commander W.G.
 Beauchamp as Commanding Officer under ordinance No I of 1937.
-On 31 August 1939 at the out set of World War II, the CNVF was mobilised for war duties.
+On 31 August 1939 at the outset of World War II, the CNVF was mobilised for war duties.
+It took part in action during the Easter Sunday Raid.
 Three years later, the CNVF was offered to, and accepted by the Royal Navy (RN) as a Volunteer Reserve, the Ceylon Royal Naval Volunteer Reserve (CRNVR).
 It continued under Royal Navy operational and administrative command until March 1946.
 With the end of the war, it reverted to Ceylon Government control, though yet CRNVR in name.
 In the 1939–1946 period, the CRNVR carried out several operational duties, mainly at sea.
 Cutting its teeth on the Port Commission tugs Samson and Goliath, it later manned and operated trawlers and Antarctic whalers converted as minesweepers and fitted out with guns, submarine detection equipment and anti-submarine weaponry.
 They were HMS Overdale Wyke (the first ship to be purchased by the Government of Ceylon), HMS Okapi, HMS Semla, HMS Sambhur, HMS Hoxa, HMS Balta and HM Tugs Barnet and C 405.
 In addition the CRNVR manned several Motor Fishing Vessels (MFV), Harbour Defence Motor Launch (HDML) and miscellaneous auxiliary vessels.
 All were manned exclusively by CRNVR personnel.
 These ships were meant to sweep and guard the approaches the harbours but were often used on extended missions outside Ceylon waters.
 In the course of these operations, the ships came under enemy fire, recovered essential information from Imperial Japanese aircraft that were shot down, sailed to Akyab (modern Sittwe) after the Burma front was opened in two FMVs for harbour duties, and were called upon to accept the surrender of the Italian sloop Eritrea and escort her to the Colombo port with a prize crew on board.